AJnsm/Stator/vignette/Vignette.md

 # Minimal working example

 We will run Stator on some gene expression data from astrocytes, publicly available from 10X.
 This directory contains the necessary files:
-* `vignetteAstrocyteData.csv`: the raw count matrix where each row is a cell, and each column a gene, with a header of gene names.
+* `vignetteAstrocyteData.csv`: the raw count matrix (23900 rows × 35 columns) where each row is a cell, and each column a gene, with a header of gene names.
 * `vignetteDoublets.csv`: a doublet annotation for each cell, in the same order as the cells in `vignetteAstrocyteData.csv`.
 In this case, it is just a list of zeros, which indicates none of the listed cells are annotated as doublets, so it might as well be excluded.
 * `userGenes.csv`: A list of genes that should be included in the analysis.